Why won't my pods connect to other pods in Amazon EKS?

 - Your security groups meet Amazon EKS guidelines

-- The network access control list (ACL) isn't denying the connection
+- The network access control list (ACL) doesn't deny the connection

 - Your subnet has a local route for communicating within your Amazon Virtual Private Cloud (Amazon VPC)